csinva/csinva.github.io/_notes/ml/unsupervised.md

   - want large evidence $\log p_\theta (\mathbf x)$ (means model is a good fit to the data)
   - want good fit to the posterior $q_\phi(z|x)$
 - just an autoencoder where the middle hidden layer is supposed to be unit gaussian
-  - add a kl loss to measure how well it maches a unit gaussian
+  - add a kl loss to measure how well it matches a unit gaussian
     - for calculation purposes, encoder actually produces means / vars of gaussians in hidden layer rather than the continuous values....
   - this kl loss is not too complicated...https://web.stanford.edu/class/cs294a/sparseAutoencoder.pdf
 - generally less sharp than GANs